Sikkim Manipal Institute of Technology: Campus and facilities

-The campus situated in Sikkim on the bank of river Teesta with a mesmerizing landscape view and a pollution free eco-friendly environment.
+The campus is situated in Sikkim on the bank of river Teesta.

 Hostels

 All the students are provided twin sharing well furnished rooms with attached bathrooms.
 Limited Single (AC/Non AC) and Double (AC) also available.
 Night Canteen is available in all the hostels.
 Non interrupted electricity and water supply is ensured throughout the year.
 Automated Laundry System is being established.
 All the hostels have round the clock Wi-Fi connectivity and medical facilities.

 Food Court & Indoor Sports Complex (MARENA)

 The institute has an ultra-modern indoor sports complex and a sprawling Food Court is also a part of the complex.
 Various facilities available are:Swimming Pool,Squash Court, Multi-Purpose Gym Hall, Yoga Room, Aerobics Room, Meditation Room, Table Tennis, Football, Carrom, Sauna Bath, Steam Bath, Badminton Court, Basketball Court, Volleyball, Futsal Court, Auditorium and Tennis Court.

 Central Library

 The Central Library is a two storied building with 2960 sq m carpet area.
 The total seating capacity of Library is 428 users at a time.
-SMIT Library has built up a rich collection on all branches of Engineering, Science and Management.
+SMIT Library has built up a collection on all branches of Engineering, Science and Management.